YukiyamaShizuka/SPONSOR/Signal_Initial_Development_Commitment_Statement.md

 ---

 ## 5. Final Commitment

-This document constitutes a **binding personal development commitment**.
+This statement serves as a **formal and irrevocable pledge** of personal execution.

-Regardless of support status, **Signal 0.0 development will begin** no later than July 2025.
+**Signal 0.0 development will begin no later than July 2025, irrespective of external sponsorship.**
+Although my sole fallback device is presently an Apple Silicon machine, I **earnestly seek to initiate work on a native x86‑64 platform** in order to avoid cross‑ISA translation overhead and to expedite the earliest stages of compiler verification.

-The early execution stack will implement the following:
+The inaugural build will deliver:

-- Semantic leaf node instantiation
+- Semantic leaf‑node instantiation
-- Path-based page structuring (64-bit)
+- Path‑oriented page structuring (64‑bit)
-- Manual memory block persistence lifecycle (`grow`, `live`, `fall`)
+- Manual memory‑block persistence lifecycle (`grow`, `live`, `fall`)
-- Scalar-mapped instruction branching (`.sgn` source files)
+- Scalar‑mapped instruction branching (`.sgn` source files)
-- Vector-scoped call resolution without global state
+- Vector‑scoped call resolution, executed without global state

 ---